TheTheoM/nodeServer/README.md

       type: "connected",
     }
     ```
-- You will this to indicate succesfully connection and all server functionality is now available.
+      - Receiving this indicates succesful registration.
 To see what you can now do see "I'm connected to the server, now what?"

 #### Widgets: